Ncookiez/dskit/README.md

 ### Swaps

 Swap or get quotes from one token to another without any external APIs.
-Current market support includes UniswapV3 pairs with plans to integrate Uniswap V2, Velodrome, Aerodrome, Ramses, and more.
+Current market support includes Uniswap V3 and Uniswap V2 pairs with plans to integrate Velodrome, Aerodrome, Ramses, and more.

 #### Example: